 Wine4Food brings you the inside scoop from sommeliers, chefs, winemakers, and industry insiders.
 Great wine, wonderful food, world travel and culinary discovery are our profession and our passion.
 As the editorial arm of Golden Ram Imports, we’re your resource for food and beverage videos, stories, recipes, and more.
-Have a drink and stay awhile.
+Meet the team below.
+Cheers!

 Frank Shobe joined Golden Ram Imports in July 2015 as Chief Executive Officer.